Speaking skills in an EFL Class

 Another would be the truth and lie challenge, where students have to think of one truth and one lie about themselves, and then the rest of the group have to discuss which they believe.

-Another possible warm up is, in England, known as Chinese Whispers.
-Where the teacher begins by whispering a sentence to the first in the circle, who whispers to the second, and so it goes round.
-Much hilarity ensues when the final student reports the sentence, and it turns out to be nothing like the one originally started!
+An alternative possible warm up is known as Chinese Whispers.
+The teacher begins by whispering a sentence to the first person in the circle, who whispers to the second and so it goes round.
+Much hilarity ensues when the final student reports the sentence and it turns out to be nothing like the one originally started!

-Another activity that would be useful would be to give groups a list of objects and inform them that they can only take 5 with them if they are to be stranded on a desert island.
+Another activity is giving groups a list of objects and inform them that they can only take five with them to desert island.
 It can lead to a very lively discussion.
-This game can be amended to ask groups which person or celebrity may be good to take with them, for example, do they take Bear Grylls, or Elton John?
+This game can be amended to ask groups which person or celebrity may be good to take with them.
+For example, should they take Bear Grylls or Elton John?

-We at Notting Hill College, have developed resources to help you deliver interesting EFL lesson, we have also created resources will make your learning journey for Level 6 TESOL Diploma a smooth and interesting one.
+We at Notting Hill College have developed resources to help you deliver interesting EFL lessons, as well as resources to make your learning journey for Level 6 TESOL Diploma a smooth and interesting one.